deepkaushik/Jul31/README.md

 # Jul31
-App provide a list of option from google Voice Recognition.
+App provide a list of posible options from Google Voice Results.
 App showing use of:

 1. App handle Voice Recognition intents
 2. Handle the results from the voice recognition activity and show in List View